irabirdman/Charchive/README.md

 **How to edit**: Open it in any text editor, change the values, save it

+**Protected**: This file won't be overwritten when you get updates - your settings are safe!

 ### `.env` file
 **What it is**: A file with secret connection codes (like passwords)

 **When to edit it**: Only when setting up or if you change your Supabase project

 **Important**: Never share this file or put it online!

+**Protected**: This file won't be overwritten when you get updates - your database keys are safe!

 ### `supabase/migrations/` folder
 **What it is**: Files that set up your database structure